pyannote/pyannote-audio/tutorials/pipelines/speaker_diarization/README.md

 ```

 This tutorial relies on pretrained models available on `torch.hub` but you could (should?) obviously use a locally [trained](../../models/speech_activity_detection) or [fine-tuned](../../finetune) model.
-In the case that you created, validated and applied your own models by following the above tutorials you do not need to extract scores/embeddings again.
+In case you trained, validated and applied your own models by following the above tutorials, you may safely skip the corresponding `pyannote-audio ... apply` steps because you do not need to extract scores and/or embeddings again.

 ## Configuration
 ([↑up to table of contents](#table-of-contents))